graphql/graphql-over-http/README.md

 If the server's response contains a body it should follow the requirements for [GraphQL response](https://graphql.github.io/graphql-spec/June2018/#sec-Response).

 A server MUST return a `Content-Type` HTTP Header with a value of a valid GraphQL content type.
-By default the response MUST be serialized as JSON and MUST include a  "Content-type: application/graphql+json` header.
+By default the response MUST be serialized as JSON and MUST include a  "Content-Type: application/graphql+json` header.

 If another content type is preferable to a client, it MAY include an `Accept` HTTP header listing other acceptable content types in order of preference.
 In this case a client SHOULD include `application/graphql+json` in the list, according to their preferred priority.